microsoft/Xbox-ATG-Samples/XDKSamples/Tools/RasterFontGen/Readme.md

   target: /
 - path: Media
   target: /
-description: "RasterFontGen is a tool for creating "rasterized" TrueType fonts for the FrontPanel samples."
+description: "RasterFontGen is a tool for creating 'rasterized' TrueType fonts for the FrontPanel samples."
 ---

 # RasterFontGen